-Research supported by the CFI is helping build communities across Canada, That's because the CFI gives researchers the tools they need to think big and innovate.
+Research supported by the CFI is helping build communities across Canada.
+That's because the CFI gives researchers the tools they need to think big and innovate.
 And a robust innovation system translates into jobs and new enterprises, better health, cleaner environments and, ultimately, vibrant communities.
-By investing in state-of-theart facilities and equipment in Canada's universities, colleges, research hospitals and non-profit research institutions, the CFI also helps to attract and retain the world's top talent, to train the next generation of researchers and to support world-class research that strengthens the economy and improves the quality of life for all Canadians.
+By investing in state-of-the-art facilities and equipment, the CFI also helps to attract and retain the world's top talent, to train the next generation of researchers and to support world-class research that strengthens the economy and improves the quality of life for all Canadians.

-Since its creation, the CFI has committed more than \$7.8 billion in support of 10,415 projects at 150 research institutions in 72 municipalities across Canada (as of November 2018).
+Since its creation in 1997, the CFI has committed almost \$8 billion in support of 10,771 projects at 154 research institutions in 75 municipalities across Canada (as of March 31, 2019).
 For more information about the CFI, please visit Innovation.ca.